Education

 EDU345 : Classroom Applications of Technology

 Applications of important concepts and considerations in using technology and content skills to support, assess, and stimulate learning in the classroom.
-A 25-hour field component in school classrooms required.
+Field experience is required.

 Credit Hour(s)